 - 1. Teacher Self-Assessment The teacher reviews all information and data collected during the year and completes a self-assessment for review by the evaluator.
-This selfassessment may focus specifically on the areas for development established in the Goal-Setting Conference. - 2.
+This self-assessment may focus specifically on the areas for development established in the Goal-Setting Conference. - 2.
 End-of-Year Conference The evaluator and the teacher meet to discuss all evidence collected to date and to discuss component ratings.
-Following the conference, the evaluator assigns a summative rating and generates a summary report of the evaluation before the end of the school year and before June 30.2 - 3.
-Scoring The evaluator reviews submitted evidence, self-assessments and observation data and uses them to generate component ratings once the end-of-year conference has taken place.
+Following the conference, the evaluator assigns a summative rating and generates a summary report of the evaluation before the end of the school year and before June 302. - 3.
+Scoring The evaluator reviews submitted evidence, self-assessments and observation data and uses them to generate component ratings.
 The component ratings are combined to calculate scores for Teacher Practice Related Indicators and Student Outcomes Related Indicators.
 These scores generate the final, summative rating.
-After all data, including state test data, are available, the evaluator may adjust the summative rating if this data would significantly change the Student Outcomes Related Indicators final rating.
+After all data, including state test data, are available, the evaluator may adjust the summative rating if the state test data would significantly change the Student-Related Indicators final rating.
 Such revisions should take place as soon as state test data are available and before September 15.